sporniket/javabeans/README.md

 ## Pojo requirements

 The pojo and it's properties MUST be accessible : public or package private.
 If no code depends directly on the pojo, it is recommended to make it package private, as well as it's properties.
+Package private code is also shorter to type.